 At 600mm (300×2), this deterioration is almost gone.
 It means, that the f18 is as good as f/16 for imaging with TC-2001 attached.

 The opposite situation is observed at 900mm (450×2), where the sharpness tends to be better at f/20, but it gets worse at lower apertures.

 It looks like, at 1200mm focal length, the f/16 is the best aperture for use.
 The f/18 seems to be the narrowest capable aperture to use.

-When taking distant landscape photography, you can always find some way to get over the problem with not enough sharpness.
-The situation is much worse when we want to capture some far off text.
+When taking distant landscape photography, you can always find some way to get over the problem of not having enough sharpness.
+The situation is much worse when we want to capture some far-off text.
 Unlike the teleconverter 1.4x TC-1401, where the text was visible throughout a whole focal range between 300 and 600mm, in the TC-2001 mounted only the 600mm gives us the opportunity to read the text from about 70 meters.
 Obviously, these circumstances are specific, as we have the grey text giving relatively small contrast with its background (Pic.
 24).

 As the conformation of the significant sharp loss between Sigma 150-600mm f/5 – 6.3 Contemporary lens and teleconverter TC-2001 attached I took the text photo from about 100m distance.
 Font size is between 36 to 72 too (Pic.
 25).

 Other examples of distant text reading have been got from 90m (Pic.
 26) and 260m (Pic.
 27-28) distance.

 The quality is definitely worse than with TC-1401 unfortunately.
 Even at a smaller magnification of 840mm, the text is better visible than at 1200mm (Pic.
 29).